 The Consulting Manifesto for the 21st Century — An Invitation to Collaborate

 Consulting is a very special, heterogeneous domain.
 It’s an industry for smart, ambitious people.
 We value great women and men with sharp minds who are capable of analytical, strategic thinking and who are willing to invest a lot of time and energy into their work.
 Also, it’s a people business at its core.
 Therefore, empathy and social skills play a major role in being a successful consultant.
-This is especially important on the senior levels which are responsible for ‘managing’ the relationships with clients and acquiring new business — at least if you think in a traditional model (which we and several others don’t, as self-managed, hierarchy-free models become more prevalent, at least among smaller, younger firms).
+This is especially important at the senior levels, as people at those stages are responsible for ‘managing’ the relationships with clients and acquiring new business (at least if you think in a traditional model).

 It’s a profession that comes with certain downsides but also with plenty of benefits.
-In my seven (and counting) years in the industry, I worked with dozens of great clients and built lasting relationships.
+In my ten (and counting) years in the industry, I worked with dozens of great clients and built lasting relationships.
 I was granted deep insights into inspiring organizations.
-And when I worked with companies that were struggling, I learned a whole lot from analyzing what the roots of their problems were.
-I’m convinced that working in consulting — in a start-up firm no less, as it allowed me to work with way more freedom as any of the big firms ever would have — helped me to grow a lot.
-And, at least I’d like to believe so, it helped me to develop a better understanding of our world and how it works.
+And when I worked with struggling companies, I learned a whole lot from analyzing what the roots of their problems were.
+I’m convinced that working in consulting — particularly at a start-up firm which allowed me to work with way more freedom than any of the big firms ever would have — helped me to grow a lot.
+Also, I like to believe, it helped me to develop a better understanding of our world and its inner workings.

 Long story short: I love the profession (at least most of the time, which is still pretty good for a job, I assume ;))

 But loved ones are often a source of and reason for concern.
 And I’m concerned about consulting.
-There is hardly any firm nowadays that doesn’t talk about digital transformation (we do for sure!).
-And one of the increasingly popular core messages is that our customers need to (radically) question the ways they do business — from creating entirely new business models to reinventing their organizational model.
-Yet, at least from my perspective, our industry itself is, by and large, rather slow to come-up with new ways to operate.
+There is hardly any firm nowadays that doesn’t talk about digital transformation.
+One of the popular core messages of our time is that clients need to (radically) question the ways they do business — from creating entirely new business models to reinventing their organizational model.
+Yet, our industry itself is, by and large, rather slow to come-up with new ways to operate.

 Why Challenge the Status-quo In Consulting?

 There are several factors in play.
 For one, it’s very easy to become a consultant.
-Print the title on a business card and you are done (of course I’m exaggerating a bit).
-A low barrier for entry — how could we not include Porter in a piece about the consulting industry?! — means a high variance in approaches and quality.
-There are obviously excellent people out there, as are some who use the title rather loosely.
-So while we all use the same tag, what customers actually get varies greatly.
-It especially concerns me how freely companies who sell products also employ ‘consultants’.
-Didn’t the financial crisis teach us that consultants who also sell you stuff are basically sales people?
+Print the title on a business card and you are ready to go (I might be exaggerating a bit).
+This low barrier for entry — how could we not include Porter in a piece about the consulting industry?! — means a high variance in quality.
+There are, obviously, excellent people out there.
+But also some who use the title rather loosely.
+So, while we all use the same label, what customers actually get varies greatly.
+It especially concerns me how freely companies that sell products also employ ‘consultants’.
+Didn’t the financial crisis teach us that a ‘consultant’ who also sells you stuff is basically a sales person?
 The same principal applies to every industry.

-(Side-note: The low barrier for entry makes it pretty easy for new incumbents to challenge the status-quo.
-Another reason to think about new approaches to consulting)
+(Side-note: The low barrier for entry makes it pretty easy for new entrants to challenge incumbents.
+Another reason why thinking about new approaches to consulting matters)

-Secondly, technology has already and increasingly will have an impact on the business.
-For many decades one of the core aspects of consulting work has been data-analysis and deriving insights from it.
-And by far the most billable hours went into the analysis part.
+Secondly, technology already has and will continue to have an impact on the business.
+For many decades, one core aspect of consulting work has been data-analysis and deriving insights from it.
+The most billable hours, by far, went into the analysis part.
 But guess who is way more efficient than a consultant at analyzing data?
 Right, computers slash A.I.’s.
-I know that some of the big firms are therefore dabbling with big data and other automation projects — and that’s a great idea.
+I know that some of the big firms are, therefore, dabbling with big data and other automation projects — and that’s great.
 On the flip side, I doubt this is the only way to innovate in our business.
 People will always have use for human advisers with an outside-perspective.

-Which leads me to the third — and most important — point why I believe we should think about changing: Our customers’ expectations and needs (not necessarily the same, mind you!) are changing on several levels.
-Business consulting as we know it today was born when management or running a business was thought about primarily under the paradigm of the industrial age (predict & control, being able to plan anything including the future etc.).
+Which leads me to the third — and most important — reason why I believe we need to think about change: Our customers’ expectations and needs (not necessarily the same, mind you!) are changing on several levels.
+Business consulting, as we know it today, was born when management or running a business was thought-about primarily under the paradigm of the industrial age (predict & control, being able to plan anything including the future etc.).
 It derived many of its practices from other professional services like accounting or law firms.
-Since than, however, the world has changed.
+However, the world has changed since those days.

 The Old & The New World of Consulting

-Let’s contrast the consulting approach of the old world with our assumptions about where we believe consulting develops to.
+Let’s contrast the old world’s consulting approach with where we believe it needs to get.